 Need help logging into the GCU Portal specifically?
 Check out the following article.
 It includes a video walk-through and step by step instructions.

 If you can confirm that your username is being entered correctly, we recommend resetting your password.
-Before you can reset, you first need to register an account on the reset.gcu.edu website.
-See the articles below for instructions on both of the registration and reset processes.
+Before you can reset, you first need to set up recovery options on the GCU Portal homepage.
+See the article below for instructions on setting up recovery options and resetting your password.

 Your counselor is the best point of contact to guide you through the application process, but Technical Support can assist with some aspects of the Apply.GCU site as well!
 If you are unable to log into your application, we recommend resetting your password.
 See the article below for steps.

 - If you have already submitted an application and would like to edit it, you will need to first reach out to your counselor and ensure that the document is in Needs Correction status.
 If it is not in this status, you will not be able to make changes.
 Additionally, some information can only be updated by your counselor.

 - While entering information on the College page, graduate applicants can only enter two previous colleges.
 Individuals applying for an undergraduate degree can enter multiple schools.

 - On the College page, applicants are asked to sign for electronic transcripts.
 Not all schools allow electronic transcript requests however.
 If you are not prompted with this option, your counselor can accept a wet signature (physical signature) for your transcript request.
 Additionally, your counselor has the ability to check which schools allow electronic requests in case you are unsure.

 - At the end of the application there is a section titled: e-Signature Consent.
 If you decide to electronically sign the document, check the box to the left of this option.
 Enter your name and the password you created for the Apply.GCU website.
 If you decline the electronic signature, check the box to the left of this option and follow the instructions for submitting your application via alternative means.